 It may be struggling to read something far off or you might notice kids sitting too close to the TV.
 Either way, myopia can also cause:

 • Eye fatigue

-This causes light to focus in front of the retina in the back of the eye, instead of directly onto it, making objects in the distance appear blurry.
+Myopia / short-sightedness is a structural problem in the eye where there’s too much of a curve in the cornea or crystalline lens - or the eyeball is too long.
+This means light focuses in front of the retina in the back of the eye, instead of directly onto it, making objects in the distance appear blurry.